- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Family-friendly housing in Hong Kong

-Hong Kong is very densely populated, and many families live in high-rise apartments that are significantly smaller than the houses they had back home.
-As a result, expats may find that cramped living quarters affect the quality of their daily lives; a rainy day and a little house is not the best combination.
+Hong Kong is densely populated, and many families live in high-rise apartments that are significantly smaller than the houses they might have been used to back home.
+As a result, expats may find that cramped living quarters affect the quality of their daily lives; a rainy day and a small house is not the best combination.

 On the island, it is fairly uncommon for families to have a garden as most living is done vertically, and personal space is sold at a premium.